 2013 is the Year of the Water Snake

-2012 was the Year of the Water Dragon
+2012 is the Year of the Water Dragon

-2011 was the Year of the Metal Rabbit.
+2011 is the Year of the Metal Rabbit

 By its former lunisolar name.